Flights to Sudan

 Flights from Qatar to Sudan

 Looking to fly directly from Qatar?
 This is possible from Doha only.
-You will arrive at Port Sudan — currently the only direct route connecting Sudan and Qatar.
-Flights are operated by 3 airlines — none of which are low-cost carriers.
+You will arrive at one of 2 destinations.
+Flights are operated by 4 airlines — none of which are low-cost carriers.

 Flights from Oman to Sudan

 Looking to fly directly from Oman?
 This is possible from Muscat only.
-You will arrive at Port Sudan — currently the only direct route connecting Sudan and Oman.
+You will arrive at one of 2 destinations.
 Flights are operated by 4 airlines — including SalamAir, the only low-cost carrier on these routes.

 Oman to Sudan with a stopover

-There are more departure airports available if you consider a stopover: 4 airports in Oman offer flights to Port Sudan Airport with a single stop:
+There are more departure airports available if you consider a stopover: 4 airports in Oman offer flights to 2 destinations in Sudan with a single stop:

 Flights from Turkey to Sudan